d-lynch95/escape-the-dungeon/README.md

   - Type git clone copied-git-url into the IDE terminal
   - The project will now of been cloned on your local machine for use.

+- Heroku

 ## Credits

 ### Content

-- The format and template for the README file was borrowed from the [Code institute](https://codeinstitute.net/ie/)
+- The format and template for the README file was borrowed from the [Code institute](https://codeinstitute.net/ie/).

 - The image conversions from jpg to webp were done with [Convertio](https://convertio.co)

-- The image compressions were done using [Tinypng](https://tinypng.com)

-- The fonts were taken from googlefonts.

-- The logo was downloaded from Google images

-- The Favicon was made using [Favicon](https://favicon.io/)

 ### Coding help

-- The outline template for the HTML body was provided by the [Code Institiute](https://www.codeinstitute.com)
+- The outline template for the Python was provided by the [Code Institiute](https://www.codeinstitute.com)

-- A lot of the Javascript coding was done with help from the tutorial pages at [w3schools](https://www.w3schools.com/)
+- A lot of the python coding was done with help from the tutorial pages at [w3schools](https://www.w3schools.com/)

-- Adding the Favicon to the website was done using help from [StackOverflow](https://stackoverflow.com/questions/4888377/how-to-add-a-browser-tab-icon-favicon-for-a-website)

 - The tutor support team from codeinstitute were extremely helpful in helping me to overcome bugs in my code.

-- I used countless stack overflow entries to help me to solve minor javascript related bugs.
+- I used countless stack overflow entries to help me to solve minor python related bugs.

 - I used the following projects as inspiration for my project.
-[Loan Calculator](https://github.com/Code-Institute-Submissions/loancalculator) , [Viscocity Calculator](https://github.com/Code-Institute-Submissions/Viscosity-Calculator), [Calorie Calculator](https://github.com/Code-Institute-Submissions/calorie-calculator-1)
+[Zombie Survival](https://github.com/JamesFahey/zombie-survival/blob/main/run.py)

+- Advice for creating global variables was taken from [Stack Overflow](https://stackoverflow.com/questions/50433604/how-do-i-store-an-input-as-a-global-variable)

+- I used the following Youtube tutorials [Choose your own Adventure](https://www.youtube.com/watch?v=DEcFCn2ubSg) and [Time unravelled](https://www.youtube.com/watch?v=ypNFNr72Xe8&t=2411s) to help create my project

  - I also received help from the following slack users for minor bugs or style changes inc21, Tatiana Ruffo, Dave T, Jo_ci and I received a lot of help and advice from my mentor Gareth McGirr and from Paul Thomas our cohort leader.

-- Advice for creating global variables was taken from [Stack Overflow](https://stackoverflow.com/questions/50433604/how-do-i-store-an-input-as-a-global-variable)